-PRIVACY NOTICE FOR OUR WEBSITE PUSHENTERTAINMENT.COM
+PRIVACY NOTICE FOR OUR WEBSITES PUSHENTERTAINMENT.COM and CIRKAY.COM

 PUSH ENTERTAINMENT LIMITED respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+This privacy notice will inform you as to how we look after your personal data when you visit our websites (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.

 This privacy notice is provided in the numbered sections set out below, and you can click through to any of the headings listed.